microsoft/LightGBM/docs/Parameters.rst

    -  ctr[:prior], where prior is a real number used to smooth the calculation of CTR values

+   -  ctr is calculated as: (sum_label + prior * prior_weight) / (count + prior_weight)

-   -  if the prior value is missing, use the label mean of training data
+   -  if the prior value is missing, use the label mean of training data as default prior

    -  count, the count of the categorical feature value in the dataset